-Eighth suspect arrested in Netanyahu-linked probe, as judge, lawyer dismissed
+Eighth suspect arrested in Netanyahu-linked probe

 Poznansky-Katz responds: "You keep telling me everything and I have to do my best to look really, really surprised."

 After Israeli Channel 10 broadcast the messages, Poznansky-Katz asked to be removed from the case, according to the Court Authority.
-She has been placed on leave until an internal investigation is completed.

-The results of the internal investigation will be presented on Tuesday, according to a statement from the Court Authority.
+The state ombudsman announced in a decision Tuesday that Poznansky-Katz would face a disciplinary hearing, but no criminal proceedings, a decision which was accepted by the Minister of Justice.

 Shacham-Shavit was also removed from the case, according to the Attorney General's Office, asking to take immediate vacation.
 An investigation is underway and he will no longer handle Case 4000.

-Note: This story has been updated to reflect new developments.